xnaut97/CommandBuilder/README.md

 # ❏ Installation

-Copy and paste `AbstractCommand.java` to your project
+Copy and paste `CommandBuilder.java` to your project
 ***

 # ❏ Instruction